IQSS/dataverse/doc/sphinx-guides/source/api/auth.rst

 .. _RFC 6750: https://tools.ietf.org/html/rfc6750

 To test if bearer tokens are working, you can use a Python script that prompts you to log in to the Keycloak in a new browser window using selenium.
-For example, you can run the script inside the `bearer-token-example` that illustrates this:
+For example, you can run the script inside the `doc/sphinx-guides/_static/api/bearer-token-example` that illustrates this:

 .. code-block:: bash

-    cd bearer-token-example
+    cd doc/sphinx-guides/_static/api/bearer-token-example
     ./run.sh

 This script is safe for production use, as it does not require you to know the client secret or the user credentials.
 Therefore, you can safely distribute it as a part of your own Python script that lets users run some custom tasks.